 International Hydrographic Organization

 Beaudoin, Jonathan; Furlong, A.; Smyth, Steve; Floc'h, Henri; and Lurton, Xavier, "Streamlining Sound Speed Profile Pre-Processing: Case Studies and Field Trials" (2011).
-Center for Coastal and Ocean Mapping.
+U.S. Hydrographic Conference.
 811.